rogerwcpt/rogerwcpt/README.md

 ## Details

 - 📫 How to reach me: [LinkedIn Profile](https://www.linkedin.com/in/weissroger/)
-- ⚡ Fun fact: I've been doing C# software development for the last 20 years
+- ⚡ Fun fact: I've been doing C# software development for the last 25 years
-- 🔭 I’m currently working on .NET Core Services
+- 🔭 I’m currently working on .NET Services and Blazor App
-- 🌱 I’m currently learning Angular
+- 🌱 My Job Title is Senior Solutions.
+Architect